four bedrooms, a workshop and two garages, nestled in Châtillon, not far from Clamart

 The first floor

 From the entrance hallway, an original oak staircase leads up to the first floor.
-This floor has kept its old oak-strip flooring.
-It includes three comfortable bedrooms that look out at the garden.
-One of them, in the corner, is a dual-aspect room that faces vegetation.
+This floor has kept its original oak narrow-plank hardwood flooring and includes three comfortable bedrooms that look out at the garden – one of them, in the corner, has windows on two sides and looks out on the lush garden.
 This first floor also includes a bathroom, filled with natural light from a window, and a separate lavatory.

 The second floor

-The staircase carries on up to the top floor where there is a vast bedroom with an open bathroom: a triple-aspect space bathed in natural light.
-Wardrobes have been fitted in this roof space along one wall.
-The bathroom is spacious and includes a shower, a bath and, between two windows, a semi-circular washbasin adorned with tiny white tiles with red pointing.
+The staircase carries on up to the top floor where there is a vast bedroom (a floor area of 28 m2) with an open bathroom bathed in natural light thanks to windows on three sides, while wardrobes have been fitted in the roof space along one wall.
+The bathroom (with a floor area of nearly 11 m2) is spacious and includes a shower, a bathtub and, between two windows, a Memphis-inspired semi-circular washbasin adorned with tiny red-pointed white tiles.
 A hidden door at the back takes you to a separate lavatory.
-From this comfortable bathroom, a glazed opening leads out onto a terrace that was built into the roof when the house was transformed in the late 1990s.
+From this comfortable bathroom, a glass door leads out onto a terrace that was built into the roof when the house was transformed in the late 1990s.

 The basement

-The semibasement extends beneath both the original edifice and the extension with its glazed roof that was built where a courtyard used to be.
-This semibasement includes a boiler room with a gas boiler that should be replaced.
-One room looks out at the garden through a window and another one leads out to the garden via a glazed door.
-The latter was partially walled up some years ago but could be given back its original purpose.
-The first room, a former television lounge inspired by Moroccan aesthetics, connects to the conservatory.
-And an office, which also connects to the conservatory, extends beneath the kitchen.
-Furthermore, the semibasement has a hallway that has been turned into a utility room, as well as a large cupboard.
+Partially underground and with a floor area of 61 m2, it extends beneath both the original edifice and the extension topped with its glazed roof and located in the small former courtyard.
+This level includes a boiler room with a gas boiler that should be replaced.
+Two rooms look out on the garden, one through a window and another via a glass door; the latter, partially walled up some years ago, could easily be returned to its original purpose.
+The first room, a former television room inspired by Moroccan aesthetics, connects to the conservatory, while a large study, which also communicates with the conservatory, extends beneath the kitchen.
+In addition, the basement also includes has an alcove that has been turned into a utility room, as well as a large wardrob.

 The workshop and garages